 The highest platform jump is located 35 feet over the beautiful blue water and promises an adrenaline rush.
 Caribbean Travel & Life Magazine lists cliff diving in Jamaica as one of “10 things you absolutely must do“.
 While I and some of my fellow bloggers took the plunge from just 25 feet,

-here are a couple quick clips I took of the locals (who happen to be much more daring fellas who obviously are more talented than I and don’t need to hold their noses)…
+here are a couple quick clips I took of the locals (who happen to be much more daring, talented fellas who obviously don’t need to hold their noses)…

 Be sure to click the settings to change video quality to HD and also view in full screen mode for best results!

 If you’re afraid of heights but still looking for adventure, you can try one of Rick’s signature drinks “Sex with Rick” for the ladies: vodka, peach schnapps, cranberry juice, OJ, pineapple juice & a splash of cream or for the guys the “Front End Lifter A.K.A.
 Jamaican Viagra” blended stout beer, white rum, rum cream, clear syrup, oatmeal & one egg topped with chocolate syrup.